zhenxuantan/tp/docs/UserGuide.md

 * `filterTasks date/2021-10-10` shows all the tasks with date of 10 Oct 2021

 ### Listing all tasks: `listTasks`
-Shows a list of all tasks in the address book.
+Shows a list of all tasks in SWEe-book.

 Format: `listTasks`
 * Lists all tasks for the current user